 ” But where???” :

 Lighting is secondary to a quiet room.
-While I will bring my own studio lightly, I love to work in a light airy room with enough space for me to move around relatively freely .
-My lighting set up includes a 5ft by 3 ft soft box .
+While I will bring my own studio lighting, I love to work in a light airy room with enough space for me to move around relatively freely .
+My lighting set up includes a 50 inch round soft box .
 Enough room for that to be opened is helpful!
 If the room has a window, I’ll start with the curtains and shades open but may close them depending on how things are looking in camera.
 Often times the nursery or the master bedroom is the best place for this!
 If you doubt, you can send me photos or wait for me to arrive and we can decide together.

 “How can I prepare?”

 About one half hour before our session, attempt to feed your little one.
 If he/she is not hungry, that’s ok!
 There’s no need to try and force a full baby to eat.
 If he/she becomes hungry later, we will always allow for a full feeding on demand.
-After the feeding closest to our session start time, a quick diaper check will go a long way in keeping the baby comfortable during our session.
-While needs will change later on, starting with a clean diaper is second to having a full belly.
+Next, a quick diaper check will go a long way in keeping the baby comfortable during our session.
 Once you’ve changed the diaper feel free to slather on some lotion to help with dry skin.
-After that, you can leave him/her in just a diaper but wrapped in a warm blanket.
-If possible, using a plain colored blanket to wrap your baby in is helpful!
-I often will take some detail photos of the baby before I wrap them in my own wrap .
-Using a blanket you love enough to have in photos can help me do that with out disruption if the baby is sleeping!
-Once I arrive and set up, I’ll wrap him/her in a newborn photography wrap for photos.
-If your baby feels cold, it’s ok to redress, too.
+After that, feel free to dress your baby in whatever you’d like him/her to wear for family photos.
+That can be a coordinating outfit, a white onesie or a wrap ( you’re welcome to choose one of mine when I arrive).
+If your baby takes a pacifier or bottle, having that close by will allow me to soothe the baby while I work.

-Temperature is pretty important during newborn photos.
-Turning down the AC or on the heat during the session time is usually a pretty good idea as newborns are not quite able to regulate their own temperatures yet.
+Room temperature is pretty important during newborn photos.
+Turning down the AC or turning on the heat during the session time is usually a pretty good idea as newborns are not quite able to regulate their own temperatures yet.
 Sometimes, even just placing a blanket over the heat vent of the room I’m using is enough to keep baby warm with out making everyone else uncomfortably hot in the summer .
-I’ll also bring a portable heater turned to low to place next to me to help keep the baby snugly.
 As newborn photography goes, if I’m not sweating, baby is likely not warm enough!

 ” We’re clean, fed and ready to go.
 Now what? “

 Once I arrive, I’ll bring all my gear in.
 While it will likely take me a trip or two to my car, rest assured that I’m not moving in!
 Newborn photography does require quite a bit of ” stuff” .
 While I bring everything I need with me for 2-3 different wrapped set ups, please feel free to add in blankets, small stuffed animals or other small props , too.
-Please note that I my style leans heavily to the naturally posed .
+Please note that my style leans heavily to the clean and simple, naturally posed.
 I am not well experienced in studio style prop photos like baby posed ski boots, baby laying on books or themed photos.
-Having said that, I’m always willing to try those photos as long as I feel they can be carried out safely .
+Having said that, I’m always willing to try those photos as long as I feel they can be carried out safely.
+It’s also important to know that, since I travel with my studio gear, some poses like froggy or potato sack , aren’t possible on travel sized equipment.

 An important note about siblings: